-If you are using OpenEdge, it is possible to allow your users to save payment methods for future use.
+If you are using Global Payments Integrated (formerly OpenEdge), it is possible to allow your users to save payment methods for future use.
 You can learn more about how cards-on-file works.

 Store a Payment Method During Checkout